 Cardijn College is a diocesan Catholic school and has an enrolment policy which gives priority to students who meet the criteria of being Catholic, attending a southern Catholic primary school, or who have siblings at the College.
 Other students not fitting this criteria are most welcome to attend if places are available.

 Cardijn accepts students at all year levels where places are available.
-Beginning in 2019, Cardijn will welcome the first Year 7 intake which will replace Year 8 as the major intake at the College.
+From 2019, Year 7 became the first intake into secondary school in Catholic Education SA replacing the Year 8 intake as the major entry year at Cardijn.

 For the latest information on the availability of places at Cardijn, please contact the Registrar on (08) 8392 9449 or email firstname.lastname@example.org.

 Care of students is a top priority at Cardijn.
 The College is divided into seven separate houses for pastoral care; each house is managed by a house leader.
-In the Middle School, class teachers work with the Head of Middle School, specialist teachers, counsellors and parents to ensure each student is known and cared for.
+In the Middle School, class teachers work with the year level coordinators, specialist teachers, counsellors and parents to ensure each student is known and cared for.
 Students belong to a home group, which meets daily with their home group teacher to address any concerns or issues they may have.
 All students have access to a wide support network which includes house staff, special education staff, Chaplain, Youth Minister and counsellors, who work together to ensure each student develops confidence, self-esteem and a sense of belonging.